 Start Obedience Training Immediately

 Obedience is a must for dogs, especially since larger dogs are more likely to injure someone if they are territorial.
 Training the dog to obey the owner helps the pet owner maintain more control over the dog.
+Make them train classes like dog obedience classes perth.
 It involves teaching the pets discipline and restraint, and instructors show the pet owners better ways to manage their dogs when they become territorial or aggressive.

 Follow Steps to Prevent Access to Neighbors and Locals

 Watching the dog closely around neighbors and locals when the pets are outside shows the pet owner when the dogs are more likely to misbehave.
 If they bark at service providers, this is a sign that the dog is territorial and could cause an injury.
 Steps such as taking the dog inside when they become aggressive shows the dog that this behavior isn’t alright shows them the owner wants the behaviors to stop.

 Dogs that love to go outside to play and learn that if they bark at the mailman or delivery personnel, their owner will take them inside.
 Conditioning the dog to recognize the difference helps the owner control negative behaviors.

 Scheduling time for exercise gives the pets time to work off excessive energy and calms them.
 Dogs need daily exercise or they can become agitated, and the pet owner can take their pets for a walk around the neighborhood or to the dog park to get proper exercise.

 Territorial dogs need something to help them stay calm.
 Rewarding the dogs with a walk or a trip to the dog park shows them that if they behave, they are rewarded.